perrin-isir/xpag/README.md

 ```
 It will print "cpu", "gpu" or "tpu" depending on the platform that JAX is using.

-Likewise, follow these guidelines to install Flax:
+Flax should be automatically installed as an *xpag* dependency, but if needed you can follow these guidelines to install it:

 [https://github.com/google/flax#quick-install](https://github.com/google/flax#quick-install)
 </p>